orchest/orchest/docs/source/user_guide/data_passing.rst

 See the :ref:`data passing quickstart<sdk-quickstart-data-passing>` of the SDK to get started directly.

 ..
+TODO(yannick)
-TODO see the note in data passing at SDK quickstart.
+   see the note in data passing at SDK quickstart.
 We need to tell how the Connections are handled and the order in which data is received.